RedPitaya/redpitaya-knowledgebase/learn_fpga/3_vivado_env/tutorfpga2.rst

 Make an FPGA project
 *******************

 Go to the downloaded ZIP location and extract it.
-You will enter the FPGA folder and make a Vivado project.
-Open a terminal and input the following commands.
+Now open Vivado and using the TCL console navigate to the extracted folder and make a Vivado project.

 .. code-block:: bash